krschroeder/baseframe_js/src/readmes/_readme.md

 Lots of callback functions to run after and before events and such that may help you out when you need it most.

-### It works in IE11
+### IE11 usage
-These scripts all work back to IE11.
-One day in the future perhaps we can drop that support, which seems like it could be soon-ish.
-If you look into the scripting I intentially avoid using certain properties not available in IE11.
+Most of these scripts all work back to IE11.
+There should be some polyfilling needed for this "retired" browser, that may still be a requirement for some of you out there.

 ## Example Script of Importing Everything In